fortressi/compensate/README.md

 # Compensate

 A Go library implementing the Distributed Saga pattern for managing complex, multi-step operations with automatic rollback capabilities.
-Inspired by [Caitie McCaffrey's saga pattern presentation](https://www.youtube.com/watch?v=xDuwrtwYHu8).
+Inspired by oxidecomputer/steno, which was in turn inspired by [Caitie McCaffrey's saga pattern presentation](https://www.youtube.com/watch?v=xDuwrtwYHu8).

 ## Features